 The I-8 mattress and the I-LE mattress are two of the most luxurious models Sleep Number has to offer.
-Both offer foam comfort layers and cooling features to keep you comfortable all night.
+Both offer foam comfort layers and cooling features to keep people comfortable all night.

-Since the mattresses have similar qualities, we’ve put together a handy guide with all of the details in each mattress to help you decide which one is best for you.
+Since the mattresses have similar qualities, we’ve put together a handy guide with all of the details in each mattress to help people decide which one is best for them.

 - Both come in Twin XL – FlexTop Cal King (more size options)